AlessandroDeG/Project-Robotics-Follow-that-Thymio/README.md

 # Project Robotics - "Follow that Thymio"
 @authors: AlessandroDeG, filippocasari
 ## RoboMaster follows the thymio that follows a line
-Thymio follows the line with sensors whereas RoboMaster is trained with a **CNN** to follow the thymio.
+Thymio follows the line using ground sensors whereas RoboMaster is trained with a **CNN** to detect and follow Thymio.

+Take a look at DOC/RoboticsProjectReport.pdf for complete infos.

 # Videos